redis/redis-doc/topics/debugging.md

 GDB is the Gnu Debugger: a program that is able to inspect the internal state of another program.
-Usually tracking and fixing a bug is an exercise in gathering more informations about the state of the program at the moment the bug happens, so GDB is an extremely useful tool.
+Usually tracking and fixing a bug is an exercise in gathering more information about the state of the program at the moment the bug happens, so GDB is an extremely useful tool.

 GDB can be used in two ways: